Sport in Bristol: Swimming

 Bristol has six municipal swimming pools (Easton, Henbury, Horfield, Jubilee, Bristol South and Hengrove Park.
 Hengrove is a 50-metre pool), as well as the Bristol University students union pool.
 There is also the Filton Dolphin swimming pool, and just outside Bristol are swimming pools at Kingswood, Longwell Green, Keynsham and Backwell.
 Most of the pools offer a 'learn to swim' programme.
 Advanced swimmers from these programmes are encouraged to join one of Bristol's competitive swimming clubs, usually the club most closely associated with the swimming pool.

-Bristol also has five competitive swimming clubs, City of Bristol, Bristol Henleaze, Bristol North, Bristol Penguins and Out to Swim (Bristol).
+Bristol also has five competitive swimming clubs, City of Bristol, Bristol Henleaze, Bristol North, Bristol and South Gloucestershire and Out to Swim (Bristol).
 Out to Swim (Bristol) only accepts swimmers over the age of twenty-one; the other clubs start around age 5 – 6.
-Bristol Henleaze, Bristol North, and Bristol Penguins have small but successful 'learn to swim' programmes, aimed at developing young swimmers for competitive swimming, and also offer masters swimming.
+Bristol Henleaze, Bristol North, and Bristol and South Gloucestershire have small but successful 'learn to swim' programmes, aimed at developing young swimmers for competitive swimming, and also offer masters swimming.
 All five clubs do competitive swimming; the four non-masters clubs also take part in team-based competitions in various swimming leagues around Bristol and the South West.
-The City of Bristol swimming club is an ASA-supported network club, with links to other clubs in the region (Bristol Penguins, Clevedon, Calne, Keynsham, Backwell and Bath) to also promote performance swimming.
+The City of Bristol swimming club is an ASA-supported network club, with links to other clubs in the region (Bristol and South Gloucestershire, Clevedon, Calne, Keynsham, Backwell and Bath) to also promote performance swimming.

 City of Bristol also has sections for water polo and synchronised swimming.
 It was chosen as an ASA Beacon club in these two disciplines to provide a regional centre of excellence There is a fin swimming club, Neptune Finswimming Club.

 Finally, with Henleaze Swimming Club, there is an open-water club based at Henleaze Lake.
 Henleaze Swimming Club also has an angling section for its lake users.